gyoo1/BIOL812_FinalProject/README.md

     sequence obtained from: https://www.ncbi.nlm.nih.gov/nuccore/FJ425187.1

-# Scripts
+# Scripts and their Outputs
-1. Read_FASTA.py - converts the fasta sequences from the "sequences" folder    into 1 concatenated file needed for MUSCLE
+1. Read_FASTA.py - converts the 14 fasta sequences from the "sequences"        folder into 1 concatenated file needed for MUSCLE
 2. MUSCLE.R - MUSCLE sequence alignment script for the concatenated fasta      file
 3. Run_MUSCLE.sh - runs the MUSCLE.R script in commandline to produce an       alignment file "cov_alignment.fasta"
 4. Dist_Tree.R - Based on the "cov_alignment.fasta", creates a distance        matrix ("DistMatrix.pdf" and "DistMatrix.csv"), cladogram